Travel to Cuba

 2Apply for Approval to Travel

+Please fill out the relevant application below with as many details as possible.
 You’ll hear from Global Programs as soon as we receive the application, but please allow at least one month for processing the approval and getting the appropriate paperwork in place, especially if your trip involves the import/export of technology.
 In addition to this application, international students, scholars and employees may be required to apply for visas to Cuba in their home country.

 Single-Credit Courses or Course Excursions